A simple trick to create and REMEMBER passwords.

 Well, it’s the morning of my birthday and I decided to start this day by waking up at 5:30AM and not being able to go back to sleep.
 That wasn’t my choice, but I figured as long as I’m up, I might as well give presents to everyone…or at least this one pretty cool trick.
+An easy way to create and remember passwords!

-Face it, it’s tough to remember passwords.
-Truthfully, I didn’t think much about this until someone asked me right after I performed a mind reading trick, “If you ever forget your password to something, can you do what you just did to figure it out?”
-Even though this guy might’ve been joking, it really got me thinking about a creative way to remember passwords.
-Now, one thing you should know about me: on a scale of 1-10, my nerdy-ness ranks in at about a 9.
+Now, one thing you should know about me.
+On a scale of 1-10, my nerdy-ness ranks in at about a 9.
 Because of this, I’m frequently called upon by friends and family to fix their computers.
-At some point during the fixing process, a password for something will have to be entered, sending us into what feels like a search for the Ark of the Covenant.
-If anything helped fuel the fire on creating an easy way to remember passwords, this was it.
+At some point during the fixing process, a password for something will have to be entered.
+Inevitably, that sends us into what feels like a search for the Ark of the Covenant.
+This trick I came up with has literally removed the problem.

-– 8 Characters
+– 8 characters or more

-– 1 upper case letter
+– an upper case letter

-– 1 lower case letter
+– a lower case letter

-– 1 number
+– at least 1 number

 – no words

-– different passwords for everything.
+– different passwords

 1. Pick a phrase that contains at least one number: For example: The Grinch’s small heart grew 3 sizes that day.